-Preserving Privacy in the Age of Facial Recognition
+Preserving Data Privacy in the Age of Facial Recognition

 Public anonymity is dead.
-While that phrase, “public anonymity” may sound like an oxymoron, let me explain: You can no longer walk along a street, visit a store, or attend an event without the possibility that someone — a government entity, a storeowner, or a tech giant — knows that youare there and can track everywhere else you’ve been, simply by your physical appearance.
+While that phrase, “public anonymity” may sound like an oxymoron, let me explain.
+You can’t walk along a street, visit a store, or attend an event without the possibility of someone knowing you’re there.
+A government entity, a store owner, or a tech giant knows you and can track everywhere else you’ve been, only by your physical appearance.